 The form of plagiarism I most frequently see in student assignments is the copying and pasting of material from the web.
 Please do not be tempted to do this.
-All projects you submit will be checked by Turnitin.com.
+All projects you submit will be checked through plagiarism detection software.
 If plagiarism is found, your case will be referred to the Dean for investigation.